hl7dk/kl-gateway/input/pagecontent/index.md

 - The target of a goal is a valid severity code according to FSIII (Funktionsniveau - forventet tilstand)

 #### Planned Intervention
 Information about the planned interventions (FSIII indsatser) that the municipality has granted to address the conditions of the citizen.
 A planned intervention represents one type of care given to the citizen.
-It must contain the level 2 code for the intervention, the start time, the end time if ended, references to the conditions the intervention addresses if known, and a reference to an encounter with the follow-up date of the intervention if known.
+It must contain the level 2 code for the intervention, the start time, the end time if ended, references to the conditions that the intervention addresses if known.

 A citizen may be granted several level 3 interventions for the same level 2 intervention.
 Level 3 interventions are reported using both the level 2 code and the locally defined level 3 code.
 Interventions are allowed to be overlapping to support this.